Murder of Nofriansyah Yosua Hutabarat: Controversy

 The controversy prompted the national police to intervene, with police chief General Listyo Sigit Prabowo taking over the investigation, forming a special team including members of the National Human Rights Commission and Police Commissions.
-Sambo was suspended from 18 July 2022, while three police generals and 25 officers were reportedly transferred for interfering with the investigation.
+Sambo was suspended on 18 July 2022, while three police generals and 25 officers were reportedly transferred for interfering with the investigation.
 Indonesia's Coordinating Minister for Political, Legal and Security Affairs, Mahfud MD, said the result of the second autopsy would be made public.

 On 27 July, Hutabarat's body was exhumed and subjected to a second, independently scrutinised autopsy at Sungai Bahar General Hospital in Muaro Jambi.
-Reported on 22 August, the second autopsy showed that all wounds on Hutabarat's body were gunshot wounds, and that there are no torture marks on his body, as had been alleged by his family lawyer team.
+On 22 August, the second autopsy showed that all wounds on Hutabarat's body were gunshot wounds, and that there were no torture marks on his body, as had been alleged by his family's legal team.

-Hutabarat's body was reburied in a police ceremony after the autopsy.
-Candrawathi criticised the burial ceremony, claiming a police burial ceremony should not be given to police officers that had committed a crime.
+After the autopsy, Hutabarat's body was reburied in a police ceremony.
+Candrawathi criticized the ceremony, claiming that a police burial ceremony should not be given to police officers who had committed a crime.
 On 28 July, Candrawathi claimed to be suffering from heavy trauma and was being treated by psychologists due to Hutabarat's alleged harassment.